muktihari/fit/docs/usage.md

     dec := decoder.New(f)

-    // Fyi, we can invoke PeekFileId() first to check the type of the first FIT File sequence before checking the integrity.
+    // If needed, we can invoke PeekFileId() first to check the type of FIT File.
-    // For most cases, we wouldn't want to check integrity of Activity File.
+    // Checking the integrity of an Activity File is generally not mandatory in most cases.
-    // However, you can only Peek FileId of the first FIT sequence if it's a chained FIT files. if _, err := dec.CheckIntegrity(); err != nil {
+    // However, we can only peek the first FIT sequence if it's a chained FIT files. fileId, err := dec.PeekFileId()
+    if err != nil {
+        panic(err)
+    }
+    if fileId.Type == typedef.FileActivity {
+        return // Skip
+    }

+    if _, err := dec.CheckIntegrity(); err != nil {
         panic(err)
     }